 - Vein graft and prosthetic arterial graft failure

-We have also extensively established a potent “hepatoprotective” role for A20 in the liver, stemming from combined anti-inflammatory, anti-apoptotic, and pro-proliferative functions of A20 in hepatocytes.
-Accordingly, A20-based therapies protect mice from lethality in models of acute chemically-induced toxic hepatitis, lethal radical hepatectomy where 90% of the liver is resected, prolonged warm liver ischemia, and orthotopic liver transplantation using marginal livers.
+We have extensively documented a potent “hepatoprotective” role for A20 in the liver, stemming from combined anti-inflammatory, anti-apoptotic, and pro-proliferative functions of A20 in hepatocytes.
+Accordingly, A20-based therapies protect mice from lethality in models of acute toxic hepatitis, lethal radical hepatectomy where 90% of the liver is resected, prolonged warm liver ischemia, and orthotopic liver transplantation using marginal grafts.

-Additionally, we uncovered an unsuspected phenotype in A20 heterozygous mice, whereby a benign 2/3 hepatectomy causes a staggering 50% lethality.
-These data have important clinical implications.
-Indeed, single nucleotide polymorphisms that negatively impact A20 expression and/or function should be recognized in order to gauge safety of extensive liver resections for donation or tumor.
+We uncovered an unsuspected phenotype in A20 heterozygous mice, whereby a benign 2/3 hepatectomy caused a staggering 50% lethality.
+These data imply that single nucleotide polymorphisms that negatively impact A20 expression and/or function could inform the risk of extensive liver resections for donation or tumor.

-We also recently discovered that A20 regulates lipid metabolism in a way that improves fatty liver disease in a mouse model of human non-alcoholic fatty liver disease.
+We lately discovered that A20 regulates lipid metabolism in a way that improves fatty liver disease in a mouse model of human non-alcoholic fatty liver disease.

-Current pre-translational studies in pigs using clinically safe viral vectors to specifically induce A20 expression in the liver are very promising and prelude clinical implementation.
+Current pre-translational studies in pigs using clinically safe gene therapy platforms to induce A20 expression in the liver are promising and prelude clinical implementation in transplantation and xenotransplantation.